Updated: May 10

 People who were against Vibrato may see it as more like a 'fashion trend'.
 I do not believe this really is the case as music from the Romantic and 20th century does communicate more changing moods and expression a lot more.
 Baroque music, after all, was more intentionally melodic, but music after the 19th century has much more obvious and subtle changes in emotive development.

 For example Words such as 'con Fuoco' meaning 'with fire'- meaning feisty and moody/angry.
 How can we express this without Vibrato?
 We can play loud with heavy accents, but even this is limited in sustaining a more agitated sound.
-So it is only natural- and possibly logical- that we apply a fast vibrato to convey this mood.
+So it is only natural- and possibly logical- that we apply a fast vibrato or a vibrato singing to convey this mood.

 Whether a string player, a singer or any instrument: Vibrato is a crucial tool for communicating emotions.